 What Is A Christmas Cactus?

-The Christmas cactus (Schlumbergera buckleyi) is a tropical succulent known for its beautiful winter blooms.
+Despite its name, Christmas cactus (Schlumbergera buckleyi) is a succulent that’s known for its beautiful winter blooms.

 These forgiving plants are epiphytes that are native to Brazil, and are just one type of a holiday cactus.